Running ROS on multiple machines

 Husarnet is open source and free to use up to 5 devices.
 It works not only with ROS, but also with ROS 2, and here you can find a nice article showing how to integrate it with your ROS 2 system:

-Running on a Physical Robot & a Laptop
+- Robot & Laptop

 robot part